 An organ may be designated a National Heritage Pipe Organ when it meets all general requirements for OHS Historic Organ Awards and is of demonstrated and documented artistic, musical, social or historic value.

 An organ may be designated a Landmark of American Organbuilding when it meets all general requirements for OHS Historic Organ Awards, is of demonstrated and documented artistic, musical, social or historic value, and when it also has some distinctive or unique feature that indicates a place of importance in the historical development of organbuilding in the USA.

 Anyone can nominate an organ for a Historic Pipe Organ Award: membership in the Society is not required.
 (Of course, we are always happy to welcome new members, too!)
 Further details are included in the two links below.
 The first is to a one-page Awards Application form, which must be submitted as part of the nomination or application for either of the awards listed above.
 The second is to a detailed description of the information and supporting documents that must accompany any nomination.

 We welcome nominations for both the awards.
-Please address any questions you may have to the OHS Councillor for Education, James H. Cook or to the Chair of the Historic Organ Awards Committee, Sebastian Gluck.
+Please address any questions you may have to the Chair of the Historic Organ Awards Committee, Steuart Goodwin.